FAQs - Portland Graduation

 Does it have to be a nursing pin or can I bring my own pin?

-It is tradition that the pins used for the pinning ceremony be nursing pins, as this is a nursing pin ceremony.
-This pin can be either the pin purchased this year or one that has been handed down in your family.
+It is tradition that the pins used for the pinning ceremony be nursing pins, but all students will participate in the pinning ceremony.
+This pin can be either a nursing pin purchased this year or one that has been handed down in your family.
+Students who choose not to purchase a pin will receive a ribbon during the ceremony.

 When is the Graduation Fair?

-Graduation Fair will be held on in mid-May 24, 2013 on the 6th floor of the School of Nursing in Portland.
-Graduates will be able to pick up their regalia, honor cords (if applicable), and pins at this time.
+Graduation Fair will be held on Thursday, May 22, 2014 from 10 a.m. - 2 p.m. on the 6th floor of the School of Nursing in Portland.
+Graduates will be able to pick up their rental regalia, honor cords (if applicable), and pins (if ordered) at this time.
 Class pictures will also be taken at this time.
 Please plan on attending this event if you will be graduating from either or Portland or Virtual campus.

 Who is eligible to graduate?